Gan Mai Da Zao Tang

 Gan Mai Da Zao decoction has shown comparable anxiolytic effects to Diazepam and Buspirone in mice, possibly regulated by serotonin and gamma-aminobutyric acid receptors.

-Animal Study Anxiety GABA GABA system Serotonin
+Animal Study Anxiety GABA system Serotonin

 GABA and 5-HT Systems Are Involved in the Anxiolytic Effect of Gan-Mai-Da-Zao Decoction